aldoclemente/fdaPDE-docker/README.md

 	 docker login
 	```
  - You will need to log in with your Docker account.
 If you don't have one, you can create it on the Docker website.
- - Open Docker Desktop, go to Settings (the gear icon), then navigate to `Resources` -> `WSL Integration`.
- - Ensure that WSL integration is enabled and check all your installed Linux distributions.

 4. Use Docker:
  - Now, you can use Docker.
 For example, you can pull and run Docker images.
 Go to the Miscellaneous section and enjoy fdapde-docker image.